Are RV fridges good enough for full-time living? We’ll let you decide

 The crucial difference between a regular refrigerator and an RV refrigerator is how they work.
 Fridges that work in your home will typically use a compressor to keep your food cold.
 RV fridges do not use a compressor.
 Instead, it uses a process of absorption.

 An RV fridge is also known as an absorption fridge.
-It works using heat and chemical reactions.
+According to RVGeeks, It works using heat and chemical reactions.
 Let's go over how it operates.

 1. First, heat is supplied to a combination of ammonia and water.
 It reaches its boiling point, turning into a gas.